shchodro/serverless-workshop/README.md

     * For this workshop we use the same backend Lambda function for both of the triggers.
 On invocation, the function checks what type of even has occurred, Post-Confirmation or Pre-Authentication, and executes the correct code accordingly.

 11\.
 Review the settings for your User Pool and click **Create pool**.
-If your pool created successfully you should be returned to the Pool Details page.
+If your pool created successfully you should be returned to the Pool Details page and it will display a green box that says "Your user pool was created successfully".

 12\.
 Open a text editor on your computer and copy into it the "Pool Id" displayed on the Pool details page.
 Then click into the **Apps** tab found on the left side navigation pane.
 You should see an **App client id** displayed.
 Copy that **App client id** into your text editor as well.